Are you considering the idea of getting a website or blog for your business?

 Tip #1: Your “Static” Website Content

-Make sure that you have content for all of your “static” website pages already written before you begin building your website or blog”, especially if you plan to get someone else involved in the process.
+Make sure that you have content for all of your “fixed” website pages already written before you begin building your website, especially if you plan to get someone else involved in the process.
 This will help to avoid additional costs caused by delays or unpreparedness.

-Below is a basic checklist of the content you will want to have already prepared prior to building your new website:
+Below is a simple checklist of the content you will want to have already prepared before you start building your new website:

-- Your business name and a brief business description.
+- The name of your business and a brief business description.

 - Content for your “About Us” page.